themillhousegroup/play2-mailgun/README.md

 ============================

 Features:

   - Requires no extra dependencies (uses Play Framework libraries only)
   - Super-easy to wire in (just add two values to `application.conf`)
-  - Send plain-text and/or HTML emails _with the one Twirl template_
+  - Send plain-text and/or HTML emails _with the one Twirl template_ (not finished yet)

 ### Installation

-__NOTE: This library is NOT ready for production use, so there is no artifact available yet.__

 Bring in the library by adding the following to your ```build.sbt```.